himanshuwarudkar9/Text-Similarity-NLP/README.md

 # Text-Similarity-NLP
 ## Text Similarity using SentenceTransformer

-This project calculates the similarity between pairs of texts using the SentenceTransformer model.
-It preprocesses the text data, transforms it into numerical embeddings using SentenceTransformer, and computes the cosine similarity between the embeddings.
+This project aims to measure the similarity between pairs of texts by leveraging the power of the SentenceTransformer model.
+By preprocessing the text data and transforming it into numerical embeddings, the project computes the cosine similarity between the embeddings to determine the similarity score.
+This approach allows for efficient and accurate comparison of text pairs, making it useful for various natural language processing tasks.

 ## Installation